 The Naturalistic Garden is located on the west side of the Dane County UW Extension office building.
-Key aspects of naturalistic plantings are density, intermingling, self-sowing, spontaneous native plants and integration with nature.
-This garden has 13 varieties of ornamental grasses and many native species including Amelanchier (service berry), Asclepias (butterfly weed), Echinacea (coneflower), Eutrochium maculatum (Joe Pye weed), Hamamelis (witch hazel), Helenium (sneezeweed), Lobelia cardinalis (cardinal flower), Liatris (gayfeather), Mimulus ringus (monkey flower), Monarda (Bee Balm), Rudbeckia (gloriosa daisy), Salvia (sage), Solidago (goldenrod), Symphyotrichum (aster), Veronicastrum (Culver’s Root), etc. The overall effect is informal and natural.
+Perennials and grasses are intermingled in small groups to create natural-looking drifts and repeated patterns throughout the garden to give a feeling of spontaneity.
+The preference is for perennials closer to the species, with a wilder character.
+The garden has 16 varieties of ornamental grasses and many native species including Amelanchier (service berry), Asclepias (butterfly weed), Echinacea (coneflower), Eutrochium maculatum (Joe Pye weed), Hamamelis (witch hazel), Helenium (sneezeweed), Lobelia cardinalis (cardinal flower), Liatris (gayfeather), Mimulus ringus (monkey flower), Monarda (Bee Balm), Rudbeckia (gloriosa daisy), Senna hebecarpa ((Wild Senna), Solidago (goldenrod), Symphyotrichum (aster), Veronicastrum (Culver’s Root), etc. The overall effect is informal and natural.

 Team members learn about native species and cultivars, and how to design a naturalistic style garden.
 Other learning opportunities include:

 - plant division and transplanting (timing and techniques)

 - pruning techniques (numerous specimen trees in the garden)

 - weed control (mulching and dealing with Canadian thistle)

 - diagnosing and managing insect and disease problems (eg. verticillium wilt, guinardia aesuli fungus)